 This Form is then forwarded to a designated clerical officer (Tel.
 01-6465156) in the Medical Records Department who will contact the next of kin to advise them that the Death Notification Form is ready for collection, from the Medical Records Department (week days).

 ID is required when collecting the Death Notification Form.
 An information leaflet is given to the recipient of the Form, which outlines the procedure to be followed in relation to registering the death and obtaining a Death Certificate.

-Please note, if the Coroner is involved in ordering a Post Mortem, his/her office can arrange an interim Death Notification Form.
-The Contact number for the Dublin City Coroner’s office is Tel.
-8746684.
+Please note, if the Coroner is involved in ordering a postmortem, their office can arrange an interim Death Notification Form.
+The Contact number for the Dublin City Coroner’s office is 01 8746684.